-All businesses that qualify for registration are required to complete a manual registration form or undertake an e-registration.
+All businesses or persons that qualify for registration are required to register for VAT.
 On registration, businesses will be allocated a VAT account and a tax registration certificate will be issued.
+Businesses or persons wishing to register for VAT may visit the ZRA web-portal (www.portal.zra.org.zm)